Macron’s visit to China… Europe’s steps towards the “new world”

 In addition to the timing, the visit is gaining importance when Macron accompanies the President of the European Commission, Ursula von der Leyen, to Beijing, carrying what experts in European political affairs considered, during their comment to Sky News Arabia, “messages to Russia.”

-At a press conference following the EU leaders’ summit in Brussels on Friday, Macron said he had suggested to von der Leyen that she accompany him to China so that we could speak with a “unified voice”.
+At a press conference following the EU leaders’ summit in Brussels on Friday, Macron said he had suggested to von der Leyen that she accompany him to China so that we might speak with a “unified voice”.

 The atmosphere of the visit